tpwrules/nixos-apple-silicon/docs/uefi-standalone.md

 # nixos-install --no-root-password --no-channel-copy
 ```

 In extreme circumstances, you can delete the EFI system partition and stub macOS install and rerun the Asahi Linux installer, then follow the steps above to reinstall NixOS's bootloader menu.
 You will need to regenerate the hardware configuration using `nixos-generate-config --root /mnt` because the EFI system partition's ID will change.
 This shouldn't modify your root partition or other NixOS configuration, but of course it's always smart to have a backup.
+You might also wish to re-copy the peripheral firmware files.

 #### NixOS Updates